-I have just completed my first working holiday as a conservation volunteer for the National Trust for Scotland’s Thistle Camps in North Perthshire.
-If you’re interested in conservation and the outdoors, this is a great opportunity to give something back, and make a difference to Scotland’s unique natural heritage.
+More of a trip than a walk, I thought I would include this working holiday as a conservation volunteer for the National Trust for Scotland’s Thistle Camps in North Perthshire.
+If you’re interested in the outdoors and conservation, this is a great opportunity make a difference to Scotland’s unique natural heritage.

-My work in the North Perthshire woodlands was divided between The Hermitage at Dunkeld, Pass of Killiecrankie and the adjacent Linn of Tummel site, just as the leaves were turning in the second half of October.
-Supervised by the NTS Rangers, the work included clearing leaves from the paths and public areas, path edging, fencing, removing non native species, chopping non native wood for the charcoal kiln, helping to prepare Ossian Hall for a wedding, and burning brash from storm damaged areas.
-Some of the many bonuses include gaining a more intimate knowledge of the sites, and having the opportunity to ask the Rangers questions about their history and stewardship.
+My work in the North Perthshire woodlands was divided between The Hermitage at Dunkeld, Pass of Killiecrankie and the adjacent Linn of Tummel site during the second half of October.
+Supervised by the NTS Rangers, the work included clearing leaves from the paths and public areas, path edging, fencing, removing non native species, chopping non native wood for the charcoal kiln and helping to prepare Ossian Hall for a wedding.
+Volunteers can gain a more intimate knowledge of the history and stewardship of the sites from the Rangers.
+These are some pictures of the historic and beautiful locations in which I worked.

 Killiecrankie – (Site of the Battle of Killiecrankie on 27th July 1689).